mafifafm/pxt-microbit/docs/test/courses/csintro/accelerometer/activity.md

 ```
 ## Check for Understanding

-This line of code tells the micro:bit to forever check the acceleration of the micro:bit and if the value of acceleration is less than -700, do something.
+This line of code tells the Ragga to forever check the acceleration of the Ragga and if the value of acceleration is less than -700, do something.

-Remember that when the micro:bit is lying flat on a surface with the screen pointing up:
+Remember that when the Ragga is lying flat on a surface with the screen pointing up:

  x is 0, y is 0, z is -1023, and strength is 1023.

-If the micro:bit is lying face up and flat, the Z value will be in this negative range.
-When your program is done, you can experiment with this number value, making it greater or less than the value used here to see how changing the value affects how the micro:bit reacts.
+If the Ragga is lying face up and flat, the Z value will be in this negative range.
+When your program is done, you can experiment with this number value, making it greater or less than the value used here to see how changing the value affects how the Ragga reacts.

 3. From the Basic Toolbox: Get two ‘show leds’ blocks.
  - Place one ‘show leds’ block under the ‘if’ line of code.